Frontline Axi-Cel CR Linked With Improved Survival in High-Risk LBCL

 Six-month complete response with frontline axicabtagene ciloleucel predicts long-term survival in patients with high-risk large B-cell lymphoma.

-Patients with high-risk large B-cell lymphoma (LBCL) treated with frontline axicabtagene ciloleucel (axi-cel; Yescarta) who achieved a complete response (CR) at 6 months were more likely to have subsequent long-term survival benefit, including event-free survival (EFS), progression-free survival (PFS), overall survival (OS), and duration of response (DOR), according to results presented in a poster at the 2025 American Society of Hematology Annual Meeting.1
+Patients with high-risk large B-cell lymphoma (LBCL) treated with frontline axicabtagene ciloleucel (axi-cel; Yescarta) who achieved a complete response (CR) at 6 months were more likely to have subsequent long-term survival benefit, including event-free survival (EFS), progression-free survival (PFS), overall survival (OS), and duration of response (DOR), according to results presented during the 2025 American Society of Hematology Annual Meeting and Exposition.1

 “Adjusted risk of progression, mortality, and shorter CR duration were at least 10 times greater for 6-month survivors not in CR,” lead study author Sattva S. Neelapu, MD, a professor of the Department of Lymphoma and Myeloma of The University of Texas MD Anderson Cancer Center in Houston, said in a poster presentation recorded for the meeting.
 “CR at 6 months has potential to serve as a surrogate end point for long-term outcomes in future clinical trials evaluating axi-cel as part of first-line high-risk LBCL treatment.”

-Neelapu added that there were moderate to strong correlations found among EFS and PFS with OS at 18 and 36 months.
+Neelapu added that moderate to strong correlations were found among EFS, PFS, and OS at 18 and 36 months.

-In this ZUMA-12 analysis, investigators sought to evaluate whether a 6-month complete response (CR) was linked with subsequent long-term survival outcomes including EFS, PFS, OS, and DOR in people with high-risk LBCL following frontline axi-cel.
+In this ZUMA-12 analysis, investigators sought to evaluate whether a 6-month CR was linked with subsequent long-term survival outcomes, including EFS, PFS, OS, and DOR in patients with high-risk LBCL following frontline axi-cel.
 1

 Patient Response Rates and Characteristics

 Thirty-seven patients were included in the response-evaluable analysis, 27 of whom were in CR at 6 months.
-In the overall group, the median age was 61 years (range, 56-70) and 35% of patients were 65 years or older; 32% of patients were female.
+In the overall group, the median age was 61 years (range, 56-70); 35% of patients were 65 years and older; 32% of patients were women.

-More than half of patients had diffuse large B-cell lymphoma at initial diagnosis (57%) and an ECOG performance status of 1 (59%).
-Eighty-four percent of patients had an International Prognostic Index total score of 3 or higher, and patients were mostly stage III/IV (97%).
-Patients had either activated B-cell (14%) or germinal B-cell (41%) subtype, or other/not tested (46%), and 64% had neither double-hit nor triple-hit lymphoma at diagnosis.
+More than half of patients had diffuse LBCL at initial diagnosis (57%) and an ECOG performance status of 1 (59%).
+Eighty-four percent of patients had an International Prognostic Index total score of 3 or higher, and 97% of patients had stage III/IV disease.
+Patients had an activated B-cell (14%) or a germinal B-cell (41%) subtype; 46% were other/not tested, and 64% had neither double-hit nor triple-hit lymphoma at diagnosis.

 The best response to prior therapy was partial response (53%), stable disease (6%), or progressive disease (42%).
 In total, 64%, 46%, and 51% of patients had alterations/overexpression in BCL-2, BCL-6, and C-MYC, respectively.